top of page

 Introduction

-How to value my business for sale.
-If you’re planning to sell your business in the next few years, the single most important number you need to know isn’t your revenue, profit, or even your business valuation.
-It’s your Freedom Number; the amount of money you need after tax to fund your ideal life post-exit.
+If you’re planning to sell your business in the next few years, there’s one crucial number you need to know: your Freedom Number.
+This isn’t just about revenue or profit.
+It’s the amount of money you need after tax to fund your ideal life after selling your business.

-Without it, you risk selling too early, undervaluing your business, or holding on for too long out of fear.
+Without knowing your Freedom Number, you risk selling too early, undervaluing your business, or holding on for too long out of fear.

-In this article, we’ll show you exactly how to calculate your Freedom Number and use it to guide your exit plan so you can retire rich and on your terms.
+In this article, I’ll guide you through calculating your Freedom Number and using it to shape your exit plan.
+This way, you can retire comfortably and on your terms.

 What Is a Freedom Number?